AmoebeLabs/swiss-army-knife-card-manual/docs/tools/slider-tool.md

 | Move slider | selection | Feedback for every update to HA of the slider value |

 ##:sak-sak-logo: Animations
-The Slider2 tool has support for the following forms of animations:
+The slider tool has support for the following forms of animations:

 | Method       | Support          | Description            |
 | :----------- | :--------------: | :-------------------- |